-This easy-to-make Pumpkin Scones recipe has the perfect sweetness level, a delicious spice blend, rich pumpkin flavor, and a tender crumb!
+This easy-to-make pumpkin scones recipe is slightly sweet with a delicious spice blend, rich pumpkin flavor, and a tender crumb!

 Here’s the thing: I know you’ve probably been bombarded with pumpkin spice everything since the end of August.

 They’re perfect for a weekend fall brunch or breakfast on-the-go during the week.
-If you have the ingredients on hand, definitely whip up the Cinnamon Pumpkin Cream because it is the perfect schmear!
+If you have the ingredients on hand, definitely whip up the cinnamon pumpkin cream recipe that I include in the recipe card below, because it is the perfect schmear!

-These scones are probably a little less sweet than your average pumpkin spice scones, but I consider that a good thing.
-I’m not a fan of super-sweet scones.
-However, you can increase the sugar to 1/3 cup if you want.
+These scones are a little less sweet than your average pumpkin spice scones, but you can increase the sugar up to 1/2 cup if you want.

 Can You Freeze Scones?